mmontossi/tuning/README.md

 </button>
 ```

-NOTE: For each template @title, @description and @keywords will be set using lazy translation loaders.
+NOTE: For each template @title, @description and @keywords will be set using lazy loaders.

 ## Credits